pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.embeddedFileInfo`       PDF only: metadata of an embedded file :meth:`Document.embeddedFileNames`      PDF only: list of embedded files :meth:`Document.embeddedFileUpd`        PDF only: change an embedded file :meth:`Document.fullcopyPage`           PDF only: duplicate a page :meth:`Document.getPageFontList`        PDF only: make a list of fonts on a page :meth:`Document.getPageImageList`       PDF only: make a list of images on a page :meth:`Document.getPageXObjectList`     PDF only: make a list of XObjects on a page :meth:`Document.getPagePixmap`          create a pixmap of a page by page number :meth:`Document.getPageText`            extract the text of a page by page number :meth:`Document.getSigFlags`            PDF only: determine signature state :meth:`Document.getToC`                 create a table of contents :meth:`Document.insertPage`             PDF only: insert a new page :meth:`Document.insertPDF`              PDF only: insert pages from another PDF :meth:`Document.layout`                 re-paginate the document (if supported) :meth:`Document.loadPage`               read a page :meth:`Document.metadataXML`            PDF only: :data:`xref` of XML metadata :meth:`Document.movePage`               PDF only: move a page to another location :meth:`Document.newPage`                PDF only: insert a new empty page :meth:`Document.pages`                  iterator over a page range :meth:`Document.PDFCatalog`             PDF only: :data:`xref` of catalog (root) :meth:`Document.PDFTrailer`             PDF only: trailer source :meth:`Document.reload_page`            PDF only: provide a new copy of a page :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally
+:meth:`Document.embeddedFileInfo`       PDF only: metadata of an embedded file :meth:`Document.embeddedFileNames`      PDF only: list of embedded files :meth:`Document.embeddedFileUpd`        PDF only: change an embedded file :meth:`Document.findBookmark`           retrieve page location after layouting :meth:`Document.fullcopyPage`           PDF only: duplicate a page :meth:`Document.getPageFontList`        PDF only: make a list of fonts on a page :meth:`Document.getPageImageList`       PDF only: make a list of images on a page :meth:`Document.getPagePixmap`          create a pixmap of a page by page number :meth:`Document.getPageText`            extract the text of a page by page number :meth:`Document.getPageXObjectList`     PDF only: make a list of XObjects on a page :meth:`Document.getSigFlags`            PDF only: determine signature state :meth:`Document.getToC`                 create a table of contents :meth:`Document.insertPage`             PDF only: insert a new page :meth:`Document.insertPDF`              PDF only: insert pages from another PDF :meth:`Document.layout`                 re-paginate the document (if supported) :meth:`Document.loadPage`               read a page :meth:`Document.makeBookmark`           create a page pointer in reflowable documents :meth:`Document.metadataXML`            PDF only: :data:`xref` of XML metadata :meth:`Document.movePage`               PDF only: move a page to another location :meth:`Document.newPage`                PDF only: insert a new empty page :meth:`Document.nextLocation`           return (chapter, pno) of following page :meth:`Document.pages`                  iterator over a page range :meth:`Document.PDFCatalog`             PDF only: :data:`xref` of catalog (root) :meth:`Document.PDFTrailer`             PDF only: trailer source :meth:`Document.previousLocation`       return (chapter, pno) of preceeding page :meth:`Document.reload_page`            PDF only: provide a new copy of a page :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally